 3. Understanding the full passage is not important

 You certainly do not have to understand the entire passage.
 You are supposed to locate only the answers.
-The majority of the questions test your ability to find the specific information that is given to you and then understand the sentences that contain the particular information.
-There are basically only two types of questions that would require you to understand the entire passage.
+The majority of the questions test your ability to find the specific information that is given to you and then understand the sentences that containing the particular information.
+Basically, there are two types of questions that would require you to understand the entire passage.
 The rest of the questions would demand locating information.

 Read More: Prepare for IELTS at home